CheickLy/TrendPredictor-Momentum-pulse-ai/README.md

-#  Momentum Pulse AI: Viral Trend Detector Blueprint
+#  Momentum Pulse AI: Viral Trend Detector

-Welcome to the Momentum Pulse AI Dashboard a blueprint demonstrating a slick, real-time data visualization interface for identifying viral trends across social media and e-commerce.
+Welcome to the Momentum Pulse AI Dashboard demonstrating a slick, real-time data visualization interface for identifying viral trends across social media and e-commerce.
 This project is designed to showcase strong front-end architecture and responsive UI/UX design.

 ## Why i chose to build this Project

 As the years go by, more and more people see themselves in careers built around social media.
-And what better way to get ahead of the game than by creating an AI that helps you make viral breakout posts and stay on top?
+Using AI helps make viral breakout posts and stay on top!
 This project isn’t just a static webpage; it’s a dynamic, fully functional visualization that shows my ability to turn complex data concepts (like predictive modeling and LLM analysis) into a clean, actionable user experience.

 ## 🧠 Skills & Technologies Demonstrated